superz97/Workout-Tracker-Backend/README.md

 - Refresh tokens expire after 24 hours (configurable)
 - CORS is configured for local development
 - All endpoints except auth are protected

-## License

-This project is licensed under the Apache 2.0 License.

-## Support

-For issues and questions, please create an issue in the GitHub repository.